Secret Island Quest

-This programme – our core Summer experience – takes place in an extraordinary location at a very special time – a secret island in Scotland, during Summer Solstice.
+This programme – our core experience – takes place in an extraordinary location – a secret island in Scotland.

 The journey begins on the west coast of Scotland, where we will transfer to the island by boat to be the only human visitors.
 Over the days, we embark on a journey combining Way of Nature practices, an individual quest into the wild, mini-adventures around the island and work to integrate the benefits of experience back into life and work.